DjangoGirls/tutorial/en/deploy/README.md

 ```

 > **Note** Don't forget to substitute in your own PythonAnywhere username where it says `<your-PythonAnywhere-username>`
-> **Note** In line three, we make sure Python anywhere knows how to find our application.
+> **Note** In line four, we make sure Python anywhere knows how to find our application.
 It is very important that this path name is correct, and especially that there are no extra spaces here.
 Otherwise you will see an "ImportError" in the error log.

 This file's job is to tell PythonAnywhere where our web app lives and what the Django settings file's name is.